Pernosco/on-prem/README.md

 ## Updates

-When you want to update Pernosco, pull new revisions from this git repository and then rerun `pernosco pull` (or, by default, `pernosco build` and `pernosco serve` will pull new images as needed).
+When you want to update Pernosco, pull new revisions from this git repository and then rerun `pernosco pull`.

 ## Confinement